jaxwong/tp/docs/UserGuide.md

 ### Unlinking an event: `unlink-event`

-Unlink any given contact (by index based on displayed list) from an event
+Unlink any given contact (by index based on displayed list) from an event.

 <div markdown="block" class="alert alert-info">
-❗Unlinking an event from an unlinked person, will show that he/she is unlinked again
+❗Unlinking an event from an unlinked person, will show that he/she is unlinked again.
 </div>

 Format: `unlink-event INDEX [MORE_INDEXES]`